-Breath biomarker discovery with Breath Biopsy® could enable non-invasive precision medicine and exacerbation detection for asthma, COPD and other chronic airway diseases
+Breath biomarker discovery with Breath Biopsy® could lead to non-invasive precision medicine and exacerbation detection for asthma, COPD and other chronic airway diseases

 Chronic inflammatory airway disease, including asthma, chronic obstructive pulmonary disease (COPD), interstitial lung disease (ILD) and idiopathic pulmonary fibrosis (IPF) affect over 500M people worldwide.1 These conditions are highly heterogeneous but share common clinical presentations, this makes accurate diagnosis and effective treatment a critical challenge.